moabukar/labs/README.md

 Enjoy! 🎉

-P.s.
+P.S.
 I'm not perfect.
 Please feel free to give me feedback and any suggestions on any improvements to these labs